Michael-Stokoe/wikivel/README.md

 Currently built for a single organisation but plans are being made to allow for multi-tenency.

 This project is still very much a work-in-progress but will happily accept Pull Requests and new issues!
+(Definitely don't go into production after some serious testing)

 # Current Features
  * Wiki > Space > Page structure (Wiki is a top-level entity in my head, then there are spaces within a wiki, and pages in each space).